learn-monogame/learn-monogame.github.io/docs/tutorial/first-shader/README.md

 _spriteBatch.End();
 ```

-Give the shader to the MonoGame SpriteBatch and draw the image at the world position `(0, 0)`.
+Give the shader to the MonoGame SpriteBatch and draw the image texture at the world position `(0, 0)`.
 Behind the scene, the SpriteBatch will setup the texture sampler in slot 0 for us.

 We also pass in a color.
 For this shader, the color is used as a tint color.
 White means there is no tint.
-Colors have their alpha premultiplied which allows you to reduce the image's opacity by doing `Color.White * 0.5f` (Giving you the rgba color `(127, 127, 127, 127)`).
+Colors have their alpha premultiplied which allows you to reduce the texture's opacity by doing `Color.White * 0.5f` (Giving you the rgba color `(127, 127, 127, 127)`).

 ---